microsoft/deep_bait/README.md

 * [CNTK](exec_src/CNTK_CIFAR.ipynb)

 Each of the notebooks trains a simple Convolution Neural Network on the CIFAR10 dataset.

+The notebooks are based on the ones from [Deep learning Frameworks Comparison](https://github.com/ilkarman/DeepLearningFrameworks)

 ## Setup
 This project was developed and tested on an [Azure Ubuntu DSVM](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu) but should be compatible with any Linux distribution.
 The prerequisites for this are: